kaikue/LovelyWorld/README.md

 		- stand on enemy (in natural location or after moving it) and use its extra jump/throw velocity
 		- enemy stack
 	- get around room reset mechanic
+		- box spawns on button and locks something immediately on room enter; grab it and exit+reenter room to have it not be there
 	- crystals
 		- throw reset/recall crystal and quickly grab another item
 		- put down and regrab recall crystal to change its recall point